 Dr. Daniel Tong

-Professional Summary of Dr Daniel Tong
+Professional Summary of Dr. Daniel Tong

 Dr Daniel Tong graduated in 2011 from the University of Melbourne.
 He began his career in rural New South Wales, before returning to Victoria to work for a private metropolitan practice.
 Daniel has been working at MC Dental since 2012.

 During his years of practice, Daniel has developed a keen interest in Orthodontics.
 This led him to complete an intensive two-year program with Progressive Orthodontic Seminars.
-He was awarded with a Fellowship from the International College of Continuing Dental Education in Singapore in 2015.
-He is also an accredited Invisalign Provider.
+He was awarded a Fellowship from the International College of Continuing Dental Education in Singapore in 2015.
+He is also an accredited Invisalign provider.

-Daniel has a particular interest in providing high quality care in the areas of endodontics (root canals) and fixed prosthodontics.
+Daniel has a particular interest in providing high-quality care in the areas of endodontics (root canals) and fixed prosthodontics.
 He has accumulated countless hours of continuing education with leading clinicians and institutions to maintain his high standard of knowledge and skill.

 In his own words